jundalisay/superbnetlify/content/en/superphysics/principles/chapter-04.md

 5. The increased evaporation causes more water in the air
 6. The increased water in the air falls down as severe floods -- This is the final reaction

+> *This is an example of a Table by Francis Bacon

 This chain has 6 points, connected by 5 'jumps' or chain-links of logic.

-We call the burning of fossil fuels as karma or action, that leads to severe floods as karma or reaction.
-We call the formation of carbon dioxide and water in the air as samskara or pending reaction to the final effect of flooding.
+- We call the burning of fossil fuels as karma or action, that leads to severe floods, as *karma* or reaction.
+- We call the formation of carbon dioxide and water in the air as *samskara* or pending reaction to the final effect of flooding.

 Treating humans as individuals, we can say that:
 - samskara exists in the metaphysical domain since the intervening actions-reactions are outside of the scope of our perception